 At 12 in. tall and 48 in. wide, the Parking Armor Ultimate Bumper Guard offers serious protection from rear collisions.
 Its two-inch-thick body is packed with high-density protective foam, yet it’s still flexible enough to conform to the varying shapes of different vehicles.
 The price is reasonable for the amount of protection it provides.

 Black Horse Bull Bar Front Bumper Protector

 If you own a truck and want some seriously sturdy, rugged bumper protection, consider the Bull Bar from Black Horse.
 Designed to cushion head-on impacts from wildlife or other vehicles, the Bull Bar’s steel tube construction is sturdy and rust resistant.
 It also adds a style element that many truck owners find appealing.
-This bumper protector doesn’t help much on collisions to the sides of the bumper though, and it’s pricey at around $300.
+This bumper protector doesn’t help much on collisions to the sides of the bumper though, and it’s pricey.